kubernetes/enhancements/keps/sig-network/3698-multi-network/README.md

 * All Pods not referencing any PodNetwork will connect to the “default” PodNetwork
 * This PodNetwork will be named “default”
 * The “default” PodNetwork must be available on all nodes
-* Until it is created, all kubelets will report “Default PodNetwork not found” for their respective Nodes.

 #### Availability
 Considering “default” PodNetwork is critical for cluster functionality, we will provide special handling for it when it is being deleted.
 On deletion events, we will recreate it, so that it never has the deletionTimestamp field set.
-This is going to be handled by the API server.
+This is going to be handled by the PodNetwork controller described below.

 In case “default” PodNetwork references any additional params in ParametersRef field, the implementer is responsible for those objects' availability.